NamamiShanker/Flask-Babel-translation/README.md

 ## Testing
 1. Install Postman
 2. wsgi runs on port 5000.
 So send a get request to **localhost:5000**.
 Check if the application is running
-3. Add a header `Accept Languages`.
+3. Add a header `Accept-Language` to your request.
 Set its value to language code of your preferred language.
 4. Currently supported langues - en, es

 ## Image for reference